No Sweat First Bet Up to $400!

 Is the Super Bowl point spread a popular betting line?

-The Super Bowl point spread is a very popular betting line, as it offers players the opportunity to bet on something different and find some unique betting opportunities away from the moneyline, props, and over/under lines.
+The Super Bowl spread is a very popular betting line, as it offers players the opportunity to bet on something different and find some unique betting opportunities away from the moneyline, props, and over/under lines.

 Is the Super Bowl point spread profitable?